 Don’t Let the Holiday Season Go To Waste: Tips for Parents & Students

-The holiday season is upon us and students everywhere are looking forward to some much deserved rest (and turkey too).
-However, as parents, we want to make sure that our children don’t get a little too relaxed, and so the upcoming months are the perfect time to make sure our kids are on target for a successful second semester.
+The holiday season is upon us and students everywhere are looking forward to some much deserved rest (and pie too).
+However, as parents, we want to make sure that our children don’t get a little too relaxed, and so the upcoming months are the perfect time to make sure our kids are on target for a successful second part of the school year.

 If they need a little refocusing, use the holiday season to help get them back on track.

-Also, remember that your Rio Grande Valley Sylvan Learning Center
+Also, remember that your Sylvan Learning Center of Vacaville

 is here for you during the holiday break and all year long.
 So make sure to use the holiday season checklist below to stay on track for a wonderful spring semester.

 The holiday breaks experienced throughout November and December are a great opportunity for your child to get in some fun reading.
 Allow young readers the chance to pick their own books and encourage your teens to get through any winter reading assignments early on in the break.
 Daily reading greatly affects vocabulary and can give your child a boost during those lazy fall and winter vacation days.